Free Lives

-Free Lives (Pty) Ltd is an independent South African video game developer based in Cape Town.
+Free Lives (Pty) Ltd is a South African independent video game developer based in Cape Town.
 Founded in April 2012 and led by creative director Evan Greenwood, Free Lives is best known for creating the video game Broforce and has also developed the comedy game Genital Jousting and the virtual reality game Gorn.
-Free Lives is primarily published through the American publisher Devolver Digital.
+Free Lives' games have mostly been published by Devolver Digital, making them one of the most prolific developers under the Devolver brand.

 History

 Background

 Free Lives was founded in April 2012 by video game programmer and creative director Evan Greenwood and is based on a property that is part studio, part house in Cape Town, South Africa.
 The titles developed by Free Lives do not sell well on the African continent and the studio's audience lies predominantly in the United States, as well as Europe, South America, and China.
 Free Lives staff have showcased their products at various North American and European game conventions, and was part of the Sony press conference at E3 2017.
 As of 2017, some of the Free Lives staff lives on-site, making use of a communal kitchen.